agavitalis/record-injester/README.md

 docker compose up
 ```

-You can also run in detached mood using:
+You can also run in detached mode using:

 ```bash
 docker compose up -d